 Training a Maltese Shih Tzu puppy

 When you first welcome a puppy into your home, toilet training is usually the top priority.
-Generally speaking, puppies can hold their bladder for one hour for every month of age, so they’ll need frequent bathroom breaks throughout the day and night.
+Generally speaking, puppies can hold their bladder for one hour every month of age, so they’ll need frequent bathroom breaks throughout the day and night.
 There will be a few accidents along the way, but with patience and consistency, they’ll get the hang of it in no time.

 Malshis are quick learners with amiable natures, making training a fun activity for you both.
 With positive reinforcement, you’ll see how eager they are to please.
 Enrichment activities and early socialisation build your puppy’s confidence and cognitive skills.
 Obedience classes are also a great way to bond with your pup and make them responsive to your commands and cues.